rhine59/OnTheEdge/EdgeDeviceLab.md

 HZN_EXCHANGE_USER_AUTH=iamapikey:iX0hMrFw9xlN4m1E9XQC6-MDBLsQdu9PVeHm-I9Vwji9
 ```

 Get a certificate from the Edge hub and make it available to agent commands.
-This certificate is used in the communication from the Edge device agent to the Edge Hub.
+This certificate is used for SSL communication from the Edge device agent to the Edge Hub.

 ```
 kubectl --namespace kube-system get secret cluster-ca-cert -o jsonpath="{.data['tls\.crt']}" | \